jilt/earendill/README.md

 Once you enter the passphrase the addon gets the keypair and if your near address is a store minted and has enough near for the GAS it will mint your NFT on the mintbase store.

-You will need to go to the mintbase UI to list your NFT for sale and setup the royalties.
+You will need to go to the mintbase UI to list your NFT for sale and setup royalties.

 # Reach out
 For more information on the thought process behind Earendill, please open an issue on this repo.